sc442/meme-identifier/README.md

 ### Identifier

 The main file, search.py, requires the version of colorclassifier.py in the identifier folder.
+Make sure the imagefolder is already populated with color-sorted memes/images using organizer.py.

 To run search.py: `python3 search.py`

+The program will prompt the user for an image.
+You may copy-paste an image into the same directory, then directly type the image name ('example.jpg') to search for the type of meme.

 ## Recognition